yuxuani/yuxuani.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-I’m a recent Master's graduate in Photonics from the University of Jena, specializing in machine learning and computer vision.
+I’m a Master's graduate in Photonics from the University of Jena, specializing in machine learning and computer vision.
 Before I entered my master study, I completed my Bachelor's degree in Physics and studied in Biogeosciences for a time.

 In addition to formal education, I also actively seek personal growth through self-learning.
 I have a keen interest in computer science am enthusiastic about data science and cutting-edge AI technologies.

 I deeply value sustainability and humanistic principles and aspire to use technology to make the world a better place.
 If you’d like to get in touch, please visit my contact page.